-- a- In the case of a natural person:

-- (1) Name, date, place of birth, address;

-- (2) A complete curriculum vitae, detailing relevant education and training, previous professional experience, and activities or additional functions currently performed;

-b- In the case of a legal person:

-- (3) Business and registered name and address of head office, supported by probative evidence; - (4) Registration of legal form in accordance with national legislation; - (5) Up to date overview of entrepreneurial activities; - (6) Complete list of persons who effectively direct the business and curriculum vitae, detailing their previous professional experience and activities currently performed; - (7) Identity of all other persons who are 'beneficial owners' of the legal person. - c- In the case of a trust that already exists or would result from the acquisition: - (8) Identity of all persons who will manage assets (trustees) under the terms of the trust document and their respective shares in the distribution of income. - (9) Identity of all other persons who are 'beneficial owners' of the trust property.
+- a- In the case of a natural person: - (1) Name, date, place of birth, address; - (2) A complete curriculum vitae (or equivalent), detailing relevant education and training, previous professional experience, and activities or additional functions currently performed; - b- In the case of a legal person: - (3) Business and registered name and address of head office, supported by probative evidence; - (4) Registration of legal form in accordance with national legislation; - (5) Overview of entrepreneurial activities to date; - (6) Complete, signed curriculum vitae (or equivalent) for the persons who effectively run the business, detailing their previous professional experience and activities currently performed; - (7) Identification of all other persons who are 'beneficial owners' of the legal person. - c- In the case of a trust that already exists or would result from the acquisition: - (8) Identification of all persons who will manage assets (trustees) under the terms of the trust document and their respective shares in the distribution of income. - (9) Identification of all other persons who are 'beneficial owners' of the trust property.